 Drinks companies have their eyes on the ladies

-In a move to boost sales, leading alcoholic beverage businesses are targeting the women's market in China, report Wang Zhuoqiong in Beijing and Yang Jun in Guiyang.
+In a move to boost sales, leading alcoholic beverage businesses are targeting the women's market in China

 Sandy Xia enjoys a glass of wine when having lunch with friends.
-In the evening, she has the occasional beer and one or two cocktails at the weekend.
+In the evening, she has the occasional beer and one or two cocktails on the weekend.

 With a busy business schedule, the 32-year-old marketing manager at a logistics company in Beijing is constantly on the go.

 "Having a healthy portion of alcohol helps me relax.
-I enjoy having a drink when I mix with friends, and we often talk about various wines and spirits," she said.
+I enjoy having a drink when I mix with friends, and we often talk about various wines and spirits," she says.